MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/20-object-oriented/60-combined-codelabs/src/main/java/codelab06/README.md

 Create a program that simulates a slot machine.
 - Think about your design!
     - Which concepts will you create?
-- A gentle reminder to make sure to write tests and write them first!

 When the program runs, it should do the following: